michal-kucharski/portfolio/README.md

 # portfolio

-This is my portfolio page created with Vue.js with TS and Jest.
+This is my portfolio page created with Vue.js and Tailwind.css.
+I am also trying to use TypeScript and Jest but have to learn it first.
+Propably would add those later.

 ## Project setup